babyloniaapp/docs/logs.md

 ------------
 16.01.22 - Working on the Instagram posts and stuff\
 16.01.22 - Finally our pool.babylonia.app & game.babylonia.app is linked and connected thanks to Raiden our CTO\
-16.01.22 - Put an add for hiring web dev on upwork, doing interviews
+16.01.22 - Put an ad for hiring web dev on Upwork, doing interviews

 ------------
 13.01.22 - Starting the giveaway campaign on Twitter Starting 14.01.22, lasts for 72 hours\